almereyda/awesome-starred/README.md

 - [davidberriman/form_registration](https://github.com/davidberriman/form_registration) - This project is built on the fgmembersite form registration and improves security, scalability and UI
 - [stinnux/kanboard-bigboard](https://github.com/stinnux/kanboard-bigboard) - A Kanboard that can display multiple projects
 - [cristidraghici/Kanext](https://github.com/cristidraghici/Kanext) - Theme with improved looks and functionality for Kanboard
-- [Enalean/tuleap](https://github.com/Enalean/tuleap) - Tuleap is a Free & Open Source Suite to improve management of software developments and collaboration.
-With a single web-based solution, project managers, developers & quality managers can easily buil
+- [Enalean/tuleap](https://github.com/Enalean/tuleap) - Tuleap is an Open Source Suite to improve management of software developments and collaboration.
+With a single web-based solution, project managers, developers & quality managers can easily build, dep
-- [WP2Static/wp2static](https://github.com/WP2Static/wp2static) - WordPress static site generator for security, performance and cost benefits
+- [elementor/wp2static](https://github.com/elementor/wp2static) - WordPress static site generator for security, performance and cost benefits
 - [Matth--/toggl-invoiceninja-sync](https://github.com/Matth--/toggl-invoiceninja-sync) -
 - [City-of-Bloomington/OnBoard](https://github.com/City-of-Bloomington/OnBoard) - An extensible system to keep track of boards & commissions details, the people appointed to those groups, any legislation they write, and the voting records of each committee member.
 - [poowf/invoiceneko](https://github.com/poowf/invoiceneko) - An Open Sourced Invoice System developed for anyone who needs to generate out an invoice and manage clients